 GMAT is amongst the prominent competitive exams that you need to clear in order to apply for management degrees abroad.
 Being one of the toughest exams in the world, the right strategy can help you ace this exam and score well to acquire admission to your dream business school.
-This blog aims to bring you a list of sample questions for GMAT spread across varied sections of the exams so to help you gear up for it efficiently and effectively.
+This blog aims to bring you a list of sample questions for the GMAT spread across varied sections of the exams so to help you gear up for it efficiently and effectively.
 If you are looking to prepare for the upcoming GMAT Exams, look no further as Leverage LIVE has got you!
-We offer you preliminary tests, concept-building, mock tests, study plans, mentorship and much more!!
+We offer you preliminary tests, concept-building, mock tests, study plans, mentorship, and much more!!
 Still not sure?
 Read our student testimonials at the end of this blog!

 Check Out: Maths Tricks to Ace GMAT Quant Section